uwspstar/FullStack/Linq/readme.md

 - the query variable contains our query information `NOT the query result`
 - the result is `NOT` return from declare query variable
 - the result comes from when we execute query
-- There is no semantic or performance difference between the two different forms.
-- Query expressions are often more readable than equivalent expressions written in method syntax
 - Some query operations must be expressed as a method call.
 The most common such methods are those that return `singleton numeric` values, such as `Sum, Max ,Min, Average` and so on.

 - If the method has Action or Func parameters, these are provided in the form of a lambda expression, as shown in the following example: